maso-soup/maso-soup.github.io/README.md

 - [Nami](namiwallet.io) - Nami Wallet is another easy-to-use light wallet developed by Alessandro Konrad and love in the community.
 It can also be used for simple transactions, smart contract transactions, and staking with the Berry pool.

-These will allow you to connect and interact with all the following DeFi Protocols, NFT Marketplaces, and stake your Ada.
+These will allow you to connect and interact with all the following DeFi Protocols, NFT Marketplaces, and stake your ada.
 More on these in the following sections.

 If you want to run a Cardano full node wallet, Cardano has those too: